Where Is Comet SWAN Right Now?

 To locate the comet more easily, use the free Sky Tonight app.
 Type “C/2025 R2 SWAN” in the search bar, tap the blue target button, point your device to the sky, and follow the arrow.

-Comet C/2025 R2 SWAN: Path in September-October 2025
+How to See Comet C/2025 R2 SWAN: Trajectory in October-November 2025

 Between October 18 and 21, the comet will pass just 0.26 AU from Earth.
 If it stays intact, it could become a spectacular target for skywatchers and astrophotographers.
 Some optimistic predictions suggest that it could brighten to magnitude 4, which would make it visible to the naked eye under dark skies.
 However, comets are notoriously unpredictable, so consider this an exciting possibility rather than a guarantee.